 One of the ways that student organizations can increase the funds available to support their activities is through fundraising.
 As a Recognized Student Organization, your group has limited ability to approach outside entities for contributions to support your activities using the University's not-for-profit, 501(c)3 status.
-You can do some fundraising on your own; however, certain fundraising activities require University approval.
+You can do most fundraising on your own; however, certain fundraising activities require University approval.

 The University can work with you to plan your approach and identify groups that you might contact for support.
 If you would like to pursue outside sources of funding, please talk with your RSO advisor before you approach any prospective donors.
 We will work with you to secure approval to contact your potential donors and to ensure that you have the greatest chance of success.